Decentr-net/decentr.js/README.md

 # Using Decentr api

 ##!
 Notice
-**All methods desribed in Decentr class below are available as standalone functions, but require extra parameters:**
+**All methods described in Decentr class below are available as standalone functions, but require extra parameters:**

 ```ts
 const restUrl = 'http://rest.testnet.decentr.xyz';